 2. Choose bold artwork

 Abstract and eye-catching, artwork that echoes the colors in your scheme will tie everything together.
 Offsetting it from the center of a wall adds another layer of interest while hanging it against a white backdrop ensures it stands out and gets the attention it deserves.

 3. Add texture with rugs

 Highlight the clean, flowing lines of your mid-century furniture with textural touches.
 Adding a rug under a dining table or coffee introduces a warmer, cozier feel to your room that’s practical too.
 Keep it plain and simple so as not to detract from your show-stopping furniture.

 4. Mix different timbers

 The combination of dark and mid-toned wood will add an informal, lived-in feel to your scheme.
 Keep walls and accessories fairly muted to allow the different types of wood to make their mark.

 5. Create interest with cushions

-Choosing a colourful sofa is a big commitment, so go for something neutral if it feels too daunting and jazz it up with vibrant cushions.
-Geometric patterns mixed with blocks of plain colour in mid-century yellows, blues, greens and oranges will do the trick.
+Choosing a colorful sofa is a big commitment, so go for something neutral if it feels too daunting and jazz it up with vibrant cushions.
+Geometric patterns mixed with blocks of plain color in mid-century yellows, blues, greens, and oranges will do the trick.
 Plus, they’re easy and affordable to change regularly if you fancy an update.